Thomas J. Doolittle, Chairperson

 The Bachelor of Arts/Science in Discipleship Ministry seeks to prepare men and women for ministry in a local church context in the area of discipleship ministry.
 It takes seriously the imperative command of Matthew 28 to “make disciples” of all nations.
 This degree program will intentionally develop knowledge, skills and attitudes necessary for small group ministry.
 Most educational settings (e.g., Sunday school, Bible studies) are by nature small group.
 The primary purpose of this degree program will be to intentionally enhance and augment existing programs while at the same time offering breadth and depth in the design of new programs, built around the methodology of small groups.
 In combination with the “common core” required of all Christian Ministries students, this degree will prepare ministers in Bible, theology, and Christian Education for entry-level positions in church administrative staffs (e.g. director of small groups, discipleship, and/or positions in Christian education or as associate pastors).

-The Pastoral Ministry majors are designed to prepare individuals to serve in the ministry roles of lead, associate, assistant, children, and worship pastors.
-Individuals intending to work in other areas of full-time ministry, such as evangelist or community chaplain, will find the Pastoral Ministry majors beneficial due to the practical methodologies and the biblical content of the programs.
-Individuals in the Pastoral Ministry program can choose between a Bachelor of Arts, Bachelor of Science, or a Bachelor of Science with a vocational track.
-The vocational track enables a student to build a minor in some other area of discipline offered by the university while still staying within the 120 hour degree.
-All three majors include special courses such as a Pastoral Seminar, ministry internship, Ministry of Worship, Pastoral Ministry I and II, and Church Ministry in the Community.
-Each of the majors provides a biblical, philosophical, and practical approach to ministry.
-The internship is a 150-hour ministry experience within a local church under the supervision of a mentor/pastor which further enhances the classes which provide an opportunity to study issues and develop ministry principles.
+The Pastoral Ministry majors are designed to prepare individuals to serve in the ministry role of senior, associate and assistant pastor.
+Individuals intending to work in other areas of full-time ministry, such as evangelist, will also find this major beneficial due to the practical methodologies and the biblical content of the program.
+Individuals in the Pastoral Ministry program can choose between a Bachelor of Arts or a Bachelor of Science The only difference is the Greek language requirement for the former degree (the Bachelor of Arts).
+Distinctives of the specialty areas for both are the pastoral seminar, ministry internships, the Ministry of Worship course and the Church and Social Problems elective.
+The pastoral seminar provides for further reflection on one’s calling and an introduction to spiritual gifts.
+The internship provides for 150 hours of ministry experience within a local church under the supervision of a mentor/pastor.
+Since worship and social care are key ministry areas and concerns of the church, the worship and social problems classes provide the opportunity to study issues within each and to develop ministry principles based on biblical guidelines.

 The Bachelor of Science/Arts in Youth Ministry is designed to prepare men and women for the specific ministerial role of working with adolescents in a variety of settings, including local church and para-church ministries.
 The major is a hybrid of the Discipleship and Pastoral Ministry majors, since much of what a youth pastor does involves both areas.
 Youth Ministry, as a vocational ministerial calling, is in high demand in many denominations and is typically one of the first staff positions added by senior pastors.
 In the early stages of the major, the program gives the ministerial student foundational information on the various age groups with specific attention given to adolescent development.
 As the student progresses through the major, focus is given to more advanced topics (e.g., Models of Youth Ministry and Strategies for Youth Ministry).